isomerpages/enterprisesg-cpso/pages/Safety Tips of Universal Socket Outlets.md

 <img src="/images/product-safety-tips/universal-socket-outlet-5.png" style="width:200px;height:200px;">
 <br>

-If there a single sleeved pin of a “Europlug” is inserted, the exposed accessible pin can become live through the connected appliance and if touched, could result in an electric shock.
+The lack of shutters also allows for incomplete insertion of plugs, for example it is possible for only a single pin of a 2-pin "Europlug" to be inserted, leaving the other pin exposed and if touched, could result in an electric shock.

 2. Risk of fire

-Some universal socket-outlet designs will accept plugs rated at 100 - 120 V AC for the connection of items of electrical equipment having a similar 100 - 120 V AC rating.
+Some universal socket-outlet designs will accept plugs rated at 100 - 120 V AC for the connection of electrical equipment having a similar 100 - 120 V AC rating.
 Such electrical equipment, specifically those containing motors and heating elements such as hair dryers, travel irons and kettles, will not operate safely at 230 V AC.
 This could cause overheating and fire.<br>

 **Purchase and installation of Universal Socket-Outlets**